CONvergence: Hospitality

-Members of CONvergence have access to ConSuite, with complimentary rice and soups throughout most of the day, and around-the-clock access to candies, veggies, fruits, and chips.
+Members of Convergence have access to a con suite, with complimentary rice and soups throughout most of the day, and around-the-clock access to candies, veggies, fruits, and chips.

 Events

-CONvergence runs many parallel programming tracks, filling several convention rooms simultaneously with panels, speeches, demonstrations, recognitions, and screenings.
+many parallel programming tracks are run at Convergence, filling several convention rooms simultaneously with panels, speeches, demonstrations, recognitions, and screenings.

 Panels

-CONvergence panels are scheduled for each day, across a wide range of topics.
+Convergence panels are scheduled for each day, across a wide range of topics.
 Most panels are group discussions in front of an audience, while others are more interactive or performance-based.

-Main Stage Events
+Main stage events

-The Opening and Closing Ceremonies are held on a Main Stage, as well as live performances and other events that require a lot of space.
+The opening and closing ceremonies are held on a main stage, as well as live performances and other events that require a lot of space.

 Masquerade

-The signature Masquerade event is held Saturday night, displaying the best in costuming and cosplay creations, usually with short skits.
+The masquerade event is held Saturday night, displaying the best in costuming and cosplay creations, usually with short skits.

-Music Events
+Music events

-Live music sometimes occurs at the Main Stage.
+Live music sometimes occurs at the main stage.
 Dances and raves are often scheduled for the late hours in the main stage area.

 Mascots

-The primary mascot of CONvergence is the gynoid "Connie", who is occasionally opposed by Connie's scheming younger sister, "Connie Mk.
+The primary mascot of Convergence is the gynoid "Connie", who is occasionally opposed by Connie's scheming younger sister, "Connie Mk.
 II".

-Guests of Honor
+Guests of honor

 Like most science fiction conventions, CONvergence selects a few special guests every year.